Healthcare in Hong Kong

 Private healthcare in Hong Kong

 Fees do tend to be slightly higher than in the public sector, and expats will have to organise some form of health insurance to cover costs.
-Health coverage is often included in employment contracts but expats who don't have such perks can, however, choose from a wide variety of service providers.
+Health coverage is often included in employment contracts but expats who don't have such perks can choose from a wide variety of service providers.

-Health concerns in Hong Kong
+Health hazards in Hong Kong

 Air pollution in Hong Kong is arguably the region's biggest health concern.
 Despite the government's best efforts, pollution levels consistently fail the World Health Organization's safety standards.
-While new reduction targets have been set for 2015, many are skeptical of the problem being addressed as emissions from Southern China continue sweep through the city in a blanket of smog.

 As a result, expats with asthma and chronic respiratory diseases often have aggravated symptoms.
 Children, the elderly, and those with vulnerable immune systems are most commonly affected, while even healthy foreigners may suffer from nose, throat and chest irritation.
 That said, most healthy people exposed to air pollution for a short time experience no lasting negative effects.